kirovj/photography-blog/README.md

    ```

-4. A `public` directory will be created, use it as your server root;
+4. A `public` directory will be created, use it as your server root